nexthai/AI-agents/README.md

-Different kinds of agents projects
+Different kinds of agent projects